-As discussed in authentication and authorization, interactive authentication of a user is handled by the Data Governance Broker’s Authentication API.
-This service presents the user with a chain of authentication steps, each of which is handled by a server-side component called an identity authenticator.
+As discussed in authentication and authorization, interactive authentication of a user is handled by the Data Governance Broker’s authorization endpoint.
+This endpoint presents the user with a chain of authentication steps, each of which is handled by a server-side component called an identity authenticator.
 The stock identity authenticators include:

 - Username/password login